daoxinli/daoxinli.github.io/publications.md

 * Qing Lyu, Hua Zheng, **Daoxin Li**, Li Zhang, Marianna Apidianaki & Chris Callison-Burch.
 (Forthcoming).
 Is *"my favorite new movie" my favorite movie*?
 Probing the understanding of recursive noun phrases.
 In *Proceedings of the 2022 Annual Conference of the North American Chapter of the Association for Computational Linguistics (NAACL 2022)*. <a href="https://arxiv.org/abs/2112.08326">Preprint</a> <a href="https://github.com/veronica320/Recursive-NPs">Repo</a>

+* **Daoxin Li**.
+(2022).
+Syntactic bootstrapping mental verbs and perception verbs with limited morphosyntactic cues.
+In Ying Gong & Felix Kpogo (Eds.), *Proceedings of the 46th annual Boston University Conference on Language Development (BUCLD 46)* (pp. 428-441).
+Somerville, MA: Cascadilla Press. <a href="http://www.lingref.com/bucld/46/BUCLD46-33.pdf">PDF</a>

 * **Daoxin Li** & Kathryn Schuler.
 (2021).
 Distributional learning of recursive structures.
 In *Proceedings of the 43rd Annual Conference of the Cognitive Science Society (CogSci 2021)*. (pp. 1437-1443). <a href="https://escholarship.org/content/qt45221021/qt45221021.pdf?t=qwi33l&v=lg">PDF</a>

 * **Daoxin Li**, Lydia Grohe, Petra Schulz, & Charles Yang.
 (2021).
 The distributional learning of recursive structures.
-In Danielle Dionne & Lee-Ann Vidal Covas (Eds.), *Proceedings of the 45th annual Boston University Conference on Language Development (BUCLD 45)*. (pp. 471-485).
+In Danielle Dionne & Lee-Ann Vidal Covas (Eds.), *Proceedings of the 45th annual Boston University Conference on Language Development (BUCLD 45)* (pp. 471-485).
 Somerville, MA: Cascadilla Press. <a href="http://www.lingref.com/bucld/45/BUCLD45-36.pdf">PDF</a>

 * **Daoxin Li**.
 (2021).
 Controlling overt subjects in Mandarin.
 In *Proceedings of the Linguistic Society of America*, 6(1), 303-316. <a href="https://journals.linguisticsociety.org/proceedings/index.php/PLSA/article/view/4973">doi: 10.3765/plsa.v6i1.4973</a>